Falgunisamar/About-Me/README.md

 # About-Me<h1 align="center">Hi 👋, I'm Falguni Samar</h1>
-<h3 align="center">A data enthusiast and analyst focused on building practical, data-driven solutions from India</h3>
+<h3 align="center">A data enthusiast and analyst focused on building practical, data-driven solutions </h3>

 ### 📈 About Me
 I am a data professional with a passion for transforming complex datasets into actionable insights.
 My expertise spans the entire data pipeline, from cleaning and analysis to visualization and reporting.